George Webster (presenter): Career

 Mencap saw the film and asked if he would become an ambassador, before referring him to a filmmaker who was making a short film intended to challenge perceptions about disability.
 He was given a lead role in S.A.M. opposite Sam Retford, playing one of two Sams.
 The show was broadcast online as part of the Iris Prize LGBT+ Film Festival, which ran from 6 to 11 October 2020.
 Will Stroude of Attitude wrote that Webster "plays Sam from the posh houses with a calm assurance and wonderful screen presence", giving "his Sam an emotional availability that Retford matches to make their romantic journey credible and heart-warming".

-After being scouted by the BBC following his work with Mencap, he recorded a video for BBC Bitesize called Busting Myths, in which Webster talked about common misconceptions of Down's syndrome.
+After being scouted by the BBC following his work with Mencap, he recorded a video for BBC Bitesize called Busting Myths, in which Webster talked about common misconceptions of Down syndrome.
 The clip went viral on social media, prompting CBeebies to contact him and offer him an interview, and he began presenting for the channel as a guest presenter.
 His first CBeebies show, broadcast 20 September 2021, saw Webster perform Saturday Night Fever-style dance moves, make a smoothie, and recite a poem.
 A clip of this went viral on Twitter, and within two days of broadcast it had been viewed over 1,200,000 times.
 Hayley Newman of the i wrote that Webster had "effervescence, bubbly charm, a quick wit", "a trendy vibe that his viewers aspire to emulate", and "an extra chromosome", while his appointment was praised by Sally Phillips, Mencap, and Cerrie Burnell.
 He was later hired as a full-time presenter, and won Best Presenter at the British Academy Children's Awards 2022.